hetmankp/mcmerge/README.md

         - Linux: "$HOME/.minecraft/saves"
         - OS X: "$HOME/Library/Application Support/minecraft/saves"

 2. Adjust sea height.
-This step is optional but highly recommended if merging a map from a version of Minecraft before b1.8.
+This step is ___optional___ but highly recommended if merging a map from a version of Minecraft before b1.8 (1.8 Beta).
 The sea has been moved down by 1 block in Minecraft b1.8 and it is recommended you adjust the map accordingly.
 Run the following command to mark which blocks will be shifted (make sure you have the correct world name):

         python mcmerge.py shift "%AppData%\.minecraft\saves\World"